 Members of the student organizations Graduate Feminist Scholars,

-V-Day Lubbock Coalition and staff of the Women's Studies Program presented the first forum, providing a space for reflection, learning and exchange, debate and agenda setting.
+V-Day Lubbock Coalition and staff of the Women's & Gender Studies presented the first forum, providing a space for reflection, learning and exchange, debate and agenda setting.
 Participants learned of the many accomplishments achieved over the past year and future plans of each organization.

 The main theme of this forum was to strengthen feminist movements and learn how to expand strategic alliances with others on and off campus.
 Additionally, participants were able to use this forum as a tool for awareness raising, education and learning, mobilization as well as peer review and assessment.